waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Assumptions to Test
 1. The Headbutt tutor exists in Ilex Forest and can teach me the move.
 2. Learning Headbutt is related to solving the Farfetch'd puzzle.
+3. The Farfetch'd puzzle is solvable with my current items and knowledge.

 ### Ilex Forest - Farfetch'd Puzzle
 - **Objective:** Guide the lost FARFETCH'D to the apprentice at (7, 28) to get HM01 CUT.